Canonical Artin Stacks over Log Smooth Schemes: The Stacky Resolution Theorem

-and $G$ is $\Spec k[F^{gp}/P^{gp}]$.
-Hence, $\mf{X}$ is a smooth Artin stack.
-Moreover, the log structure on $[\Spec k[F]/G]$ induces a log structure on $\mf{X}$ which makes it log smooth over $S$.
-We see that $\mf{X}\rightarrow X$ is a good moduli space by \cite[Ex 8.3]{alper}.
-Lastly, the base change of this map to $X^{sm}$ is an isomorphism since $\bar{\MM}_{X,\bar{x}}$ is free if and only if $x\in X^{sm}$ by \cite[Lemma 3.5]{mfr}, which shows that if $(f,h):(T,\NN)\rightarrow (X^{sm},\MM_X|_{X^{sm}})$ is qmfr, then $h$ is an isomorphism. \end{proof} \begin{remark} \emph{We can improve slightly on \cite[Thm 3.3(2)]{mfr}.
+\end{proof} \begin{remark} \emph{We can improve slightly on \cite[Thm 3.3(2)]{mfr}.
 If $X$ is a good toroidal embedding (\cite[1.2]{mfr}), then $\mf{X}$ is a tame Artin stack in the sense of \cite{tame}.
 It follows from \cite[Lemma 5.5]{cst} that \cite[Thm 3.3(2)]{mfr} still holds for such $X$.
 That is, we do not need to assume that $X$ is a tame toroidal embedding (\cite[1.2]{mfr}).} \end{remark} We end this section by showing that Iwanarai's stack of admissible free resolutions can also be generalized to the case when the charts of $X$ are given by toric monoids which are not necessarily simplicial.
-Throughout the rest of this section, $k$ is a field, $S=\Spec k$ has the trivial log structure, and $X$ is a log scheme which is log smooth over $S$. \begin{definition} \emph{If $P$ is a saturated toric sharp monoid, $i:P\rightarrow F$ is its minimal free resolution, and $b_i$ are positive integers for every irreducible element $v_i$ of $F$, then $P\rightarrow F'$ is an \emph{admissible free resolution of type $(b_i)$} if it is isomorphic to}
+Throughout the rest of this section, $X$ is an fs log scheme which is log smooth over $S$. \begin{definition} \emph{Let $P$ be a toric sharp monoid, $i:P\to F$ be a minimal free resolution, and $b_i$ be positive integers indexed by the irreducible elements $F$.
+Then $i':P\to F'$ is a $(b_i)$-\emph{free resolution} if there is an isomorphism $\xi:F'\to F$ such that $\xi i'$ equals}